Resolving invoice disputes is like dancing on thin ice. One wrong move and you can lose the payment forever.

-Maintaining supporting documents helps you avoid invoice discrepancies.
+Maintaining supporting documents helps you avoid billing discrepancies.
 Refer purchase orders, quotations, credit notes, and other supporting documentation to create and send invoices with accuracy and precision.

 How long does a customer have to dispute an invoice?

 It highly depends on the parties involved.
-The period under which the customer has to dispute an invoice and the period under which the customer has to process the payment after resolving the dispute depends on the agreement made at the start of the collaboration.
-This collaboration is stated in a contract that has to be signed.
-And it differs from deal to deal.
+The period for which the customer has to present the invoice that is in dispute depends on the agreement made at the start of the collaboration.

 What is a disputed invoice?